Squirreljetpack/fzl_script/README.md

 ###### start_opts.zshrc

 This file configures the behavior of the selection interface.
 The default file configures keybinds and appearances via `FZF_DEFAULT_OPTS`.
+This file is sourced after start.zshrc.

 ###### scratch.env